glidejs/glide/README.md

 ##Contributing
 The issue channel is especially for improvement proposals and bug reporting.
 If you have implementing problems, please write on StackOverflow with [glidejs](http://stackoverflow.com/questions/tagged/glidejs) tag.

+##Showcase
+Have you created something amazing with Glide.js?
+Send a link so I can put it here :)

 ##Building
 Build using Grunt and Bower.
 The following tasks are available:
 - `default` Compiles script and styles into `/dist` folder